 If you’re a fan of crime stories, O Mistério da Estrada de Sintra (The Mystery of the Sintra Road) may be the appropriate book for you.
 This is considered to be the first crime story in Portuguese literature and it was written by both Eça de Queirós and Ramalho Ortigão.
 It was first published in the Diário de Notícias newspaper in 1870 as anonymous letters.
 The plot focuses on the kidnapping of a doctor and his writer friend, both of whom are then taken to a house where there is a dead man.

-Eça de Queirós had a great talent for providing reflections and analysis on human nature.
+Eça de Queirós had a great talent for providing reflections and analyses of human nature.
 That can be confirmed not only by reading his novels, but also his collection of short stories.
 If you managed to read this long post until the end, I hope you are now tempted to read one of his books, be it one of those I mentioned or another.

-Note: The author name is spelled Queirós in modern Portuguese.
+Note: The author’s name is spelled Queirós in modern Portuguese.
 However, it was spelled Queiroz during his lifetime.
 Both spellings are currently used in the various editions of his books.